-(e) The Group and the Corporation have previously entered into a number of individually structured transactions or arrangements with unrelated parties to lease out and lease back assets which include rolling stock, signalling equipment, revenue collection equipment and railway infrastructure.
-Under each arrangement, the Group and the Corporation have leased the assets to an overseas investor, who has prepaid all the rentals in relation to a lease agreement.
-Simultaneously, the Group and the Corporation have leased the assets back from the overseas investor and the commitments to make long-term lease payments as set out in pre-determined schedules have been defeased by the placement of security deposits or by the advance of loans to third parties that are not recognised in the balance sheet (see note 3(x)).
-The Group and the Corporation have an option to purchase the overseas investor's leasehold interest in the assets at a pre-determined date for a fixed or agreed amount and it is the intention of the Group and the Corporation to exercise such purchase options.
-As long as the Group and the Corporation comply with the requirements of the lease agreements, the Group and the Corporation will continue to be entitled to quiet enjoyment of and continued possession, use or operation of the assets subject to these arrangements.
+(e) The Group has previously entered into a number of individually structured transactions or arrangements with unrelated parties to lease out and lease back assets which include rolling stock, signalling equipment, revenue collection equipment and railway infrastructure.
+Under each arrangement, the Group has leased the assets to an overseas investor, who has prepaid all the rentals in relation to a lease agreement.
+Simultaneously, the Group has leased the assets back from the overseas investor and the commitments to make long-term lease payments as set out in predetermined schedules have been defeased by the placement of security deposits or by the advance of loans to third parties that are not recognised in the consolidated statement of financial position (see note 3(x)).
+The Group has an option to purchase the overseas investor's leasehold interest in the assets at a pre-determined date for a fixed or agreed amount and it is the intention of the Group to exercise such purchase options.
+As long as the Group complies with the requirements of the lease agreements, the Group will continue to be entitled to quiet enjoyment of and continued possession, use or operation of the assets subject to these arrangements.
 The arrangements have been entered into with investors in the United States.